suzie-la/cloud-infra/README.md

-# CD12352 - Infrastructure as Code Project Solution
+# Infrastructure as Code Project
-# MENGUOPE FONTANG Suzie Laure

 ## Structure
 The project is made up of two main stacks: